nnguyen3/Zmobilis-OptKnock/README.md

 # iZM_SDSU: Genome-Scale Metabolic Modeling of Zymomonas mobilis

+This repository contains the iZM_SDSU genome-scale metabolic model (GEM) of *Zymomonas mobilis* and the computational workflows used in this thesis to investigate ethanol and isobutanol production.

+The iZM_SDSU model was developed with contributions from **Nhi Nguyen and Gabriela Canto** in the Zúñiga Lab,SDSU.
+The OptKnock analyses, computational validation, FluxRETAP-inspired analysis, and associated computational workflows in this repository were developed by **Nhi Nguyen**.

+The repository includes the final curated metabolic model, OptKnock analyses, computational validation of predicted knockout strategies, and a FluxRETAP-inspired analysis of metabolic flux changes associated with isobutanol production.

 ## Citation

 Nguyen, N. (2026). *nnguyen3/Zmobilis-OptKnock: iZM_SDSU Thesis Release v1.0.1* (Version v1.0.1) [Computer software].
 Zenodo. https://doi.org/10.5281/zenodo.21881065

-This repository contains the final **iZM_SDSU genome-scale metabolic model (GEM)** of *Zymomonas mobilis* and computational workflows used to investigate ethanol and isobutanol production.

-The repository includes the final curated metabolic model, OptKnock analyses, computational validation of predicted knockout strategies, and a FluxRETAP-inspired analysis of metabolic flux changes associated with isobutanol production.

 ## Repository Structure